ElizabethThompson98/ElizabethThompson98.github.io/README.md

             display: flex;
             flex-wrap: wrap; /* Allow items to wrap to the next line if needed */
-            align-items: flex-start; /* Align items at the start of the flex container */ }
+            align-items: flex-start; /* Align items at the start of the flex container */
+            background-color: #FFB6C1; /* Change the background color to light pink*/ }

         .column {